doojin/ansible-lab/README.md

 5. **Centralized Load Balancer**.
 A dedicated VPS instance runs an NGINX load balancer that distributes traffic across all Node.js application instances.

+# CI/CD Automation with GitHub Actions

+This lab also includes two automated workflows implemented using GitHub Actions:

+1. **Provisioning Workflow**.

+    This workflow accepts a list of IP addresses for newly created VPS instances and performs the initial provisioning.
+It:

+    - Creates an Ansible user on each VPS

+    - Sets up SSH key authentication

+    - Prepares the instances for further configuration

+2. **Deployment Workflow**

+    This workflow installs Docker on all VPS instances, dynamically generates the Ansible inventory file based on provided IPs, and runs the necessary Docker containers:

+    - Node.js application instances on designated VPS hosts

+    - Reverse proxies configured to only allow traffic from the load balancer

+    - A centralized load balancer to distribute traffic across application nodes